uliw/esbmtk/docs/manual/manual-3.rst

     # return the total surface area of earth in m**2
     print(f"M.hyp.sa = {M.hyp.sa:.2e}")

-Internally, the hypsometric data is parameterized as a spline function that provides a reasonable fit between -6000 mbsl to 1000 above sealevel.
+Internally, the hypsometric data is parameterized as a spline function that provides a reasonable fit between -6000 mbsl to 1000 above sea level.
 The data was fitted against hypsometric data derived from
-Scripps’ SRTM15+V2.5.5 grid (Tozer et al., 2019, `https://doi.org/10.1029/2019EA000658 <https://doi.org/10.1029/2019EA000658>`_), which was down-sampled to a 5 minute grid before processing the hypsometry.
+Scripps’ SRTM15+V2.5.5 grid (Tozer et al., 2019, `https://doi.org/10.1029/2019EA000658 <https://doi.org/10.1029/2019EA000658>`_), which was down-sampled to a 5-minute grid before processing the hypsometry.
 The following figure shows a comparison between the spline fit, and the actual data.
 The file ``hypsometry.py`` provides further examples.

 .. _hyp:

 .. figure:: ./hyp.png
-    :width: 300
+    :width: 600

     Comparison between spline fit, and the actual data.